mental-health-access/mental-healthcare-access/DATABASEINSTRUCTION.md

   click the Users & Privileges under the Management section.

 * Next, click Add Account in the bottom left hand of the screen.
-Next add a login name in th login name field.
+Next add a login name in the login name field.
 A good practice is to give the login the same name as the database(or schema).

 * In the "Limit to Hosts Matching" field, change the % sign to